apmckinlay/natureapp/birds/osprey.md

 Osprey build **large stick nests** near water on poles or dead trees.
 They lay 2-3 eggs per year.
 The first chick hatches almost 5 days before the last one and the mother stays with the young until they're ready to fly (50-55 days).

-[Bald Eagle](/birds/baldeagle/) frequent similar habitats, but they are larger, stockier, and don't have the Osprey's clean white underparts.
+**Could it be?** [Bald Eagle](/birds/baldeagle/) frequent similar habitats, but they are larger, stockier, and don't have the Osprey's clean white underparts.

 **Did you know?** Osprey have gripping pads on their feet to help them hold and carry fish for long distances.
 They are the only North American hawk to eat live fish.